Johannes-Glick/descendants/source/A5_Johann_Daniel_Glick.rst

 - m Mary Swander
   - b 17 July 1816
   - d 3 July 1898, Glenwood Cem., Shelbyville, Ill.
   - Mary dau of Frederick and Eve Glick Swander.
-Eve dau of AII Philip.
+Eve dau of A2 Philip.
   - m on 2 Aug 1835

 Their children: